CALL NOW_TOLL FREE 0800399100

 Jimmy Ogwal, Senior Biostatistician at the Ministry of Health remarked that palliative care is now a cross-cutting issue in healthcare services but the Ministry of Health has been struggling to find information and extend this service to those in need due to a lack of data.

-“We can only have information at Ministry to improve palliative care if we have data, but the challenge is that we have been mixing palliative care data with other information at facilities.
+“We can only have information at the Ministry to improve palliative care if we have data, but the challenge is that we have been mixing palliative care data with other information at facilities.
 There has been nothing clear about palliative care services in most facilities.
 We challenge you to start collecting this data.
 We will extend efforts and educate health workers in the district to collect this information.
 We have already customized reporting tools for palliative care and you will take some today.
 These are new tools that will be used across the country.”
 Said Ogwal.

 Bamwoze Paul Ag Senior Information Scientist at the Ministry of Health, however, warned that if poorly used, the HMIS tools would not meet their intended purpose.
-He cautioned the medical workers to engage with their respective facility administrators to create Palliative Care Units for proper record taking and keeping.
+He cautioned the medical workers to engage with their respective facility administrators to create Palliative Care Units for proper record-taking and keeping.

-These new data collecting tools were developed after realizing that the indicators previously included in the HMIS were insufficient to inform palliative care policy formulation, decision making, and research.
+These new data-collecting tools were developed after realizing that the indicators previously included in the HMIS were insufficient to inform palliative care policy formulation, decision-making, and research.

 NEWSLETTER SIGN-UP